qweeah/distribution/docs/extensions.md

 ## Extension Interface

 The `Extension` interface is introduced in the `distribution` package.
-It defines methods to access the extension's namespace specific attributes such as the Name, Url defining the extension namespace, and the Description of the namespace.
+It defines methods to access the extension's namespace-specific attributes such as the Name, Url defining the extension namespace, and the Description of the namespace.
 It defines route enumeration at the Registry and Repository level.
 It also encases the `ExtendedStorage` interface which defines the methods requires to extend the underlying storage functionality of the registry.

 ```
 type Extension interface {